greenstack/tablecloth-mc/readme.md

 ## config-version
 Configure the versions of Minecraft and the Fabric components

+## mod
+Perform various operations on registered mods.

+### add
+Add the given mod.
+If the mod is already registered, this command will fail.

+### set-ver
+Set the version for the mod.
+If the mod can't be found on Modrinth, the command will fail.
+It will also fail if the mod hasn't already been downloaded.

+### remove
+Unregisters the given mod.

 ## serve-up
 Download the server jar and mods

+# Roadmap
+ - Add automated testing
+ - Add a `tablecloth.lock.json` file to help make downloading more efficient.
+ - Threading to download multiple mods at once?

 # License
 Tablecloth MC is published under the MIT License.